University of Arkansas at Little Rock

 - It affords the student an opportunity to appeal a grade if he or she feels the grade was inequitably awarded in that it violated a faculty member’s own specified grading standards.

-- It affords a student a hearing in cases where disputed over alleged cheating, plagiarism, collusion, and the like cannot be resolved or where the student does to admit violation.
+- It affords a student a hearing in cases where disputes over alleged cheating, plagiarism, collusion, and the like cannot be resolved or where the student does to admit violation.

 However, students and faculty members are urged to make all attempts possible to resolve a grievance before starting formal appeal.